fc9399/Llama3.2-MedQuad-Finetune/README.md

   - Moderate drop in factual correctness compared to pre-trained.

 2. LoRA Model:

   - Modest gain in BERT F1, but notable decrease in DeepEval correctness.

 3. Pre-trained Model:

   - Consistently high factual accuracy but lacks semantic and lexical alignment improvements.

-## Model Training and Evaluation

-1. Pre-trained Model Evaluation:
-  - Use the original Llama3.2 3B model to generate answers for the reference questions.
-  - Save the generated answers as generated_answers.xlsx.
-  - Compute the BERT score, BLEU score, and DeepEval correctness.

-2. LoRA Fine-Tuning:
-  - Fine-tune the model using LoRA adapters.
-  - Generate answers and calculate benchmarking metrics as above.

-3. Full Fine-Tuning:
-  - Perform full fine-tuning on the MedQuad dataset.
-  - Generate answers and compute evaluation metrics.

-4. Result Comparison:
-  - Use `model_compare.ipynb` to compare the results from all three models (Pre-trained, LoRA, Fine-tune).
-  - Results are presented as graphs and tables in the notebook.

 ## Results
 The fine-tuned Llama3.2 model shows substantial improvements in semantic and lexical similarity over the pre-trained model, though maintaining factual accuracy remains a challenge.
 The comparative analysis suggests that while fine-tuning enhances the model's natural language generation, it requires careful balance to preserve factual consistency.